SaiAnand724/fcc-rd-cert-code-dump/README.md

 # fcc-rd-cert-code-dump

-This repository is meant to hold the files created through the FreeCodeCamp Relational Database Certification. https://www.freecodecamp.org/learn/relational-database/
+This repository is meant to hold the files created when I go through the FreeCodeCamp Relational Database Certification. https://www.freecodecamp.org/learn/relational-database/